-The Trust's unrestricted funds amount to \pounds 4.4m having spent down its restricted funds during the year.
-The unrestricted funds have not been designated or otherwise committed.
-The Trust's free reserves at 30 June 2022 amounted to \pounds 4.4m.
+The Trust's unrestricted funds amount to £5.0m.
+The unrestricted funds have not been designated or otherwise committed, as such the Trust's free reserves at 30 June 2023 amounted to £5.0m.
+The Trust's total funds amounted to £5.1m, including restricted funds of £0.1m.